-A dedicated children’s menu and a sensitivity to the importance of giving one’s doll a chair of her own make afternoon tea at this Mag Mile grand dame one of the city’s most family-friendly.
-It’s also one of the busiest teas, particularly during the holiday season, when the room’s central fountain wears a shimmering crown of silver boughs and the standard entertainment—American songbook classics performed by a harpist—is augmented with a band of roving carolers.
-Happily, though, tea service here is no mere tourist gimmick; rather, it features a nice menu of sippers from French outfit Palais des Thés and a selection of food composed with care.
-Especially tasty are a two-bite sandwich of lobster and crab salad on sweet brioche and a scone that’s flaky and buttery as a biscuit.
-Daily from 1–5pm (11am–5pm during the holiday season), $49.
+A dedicated children’s menu and a sensitivity to the importance of giving one’s doll a chair of her (or his) own make afternoon tea at this Mag Mile grand dame one of the city’s most family-friendly.
+It’s also one of the busiest teas, particularly during the holiday season, when the room’s central fountain wears a shimmering crown of silver boughs and the standard entertainment is augmented with a band of roving carolers.
+Tea service here is no mere tourist gimmick; rather, it features a nice menu of sippers from French outfit Palais des Thés and a selection of food composed with care. $49 per person, served daily 1–4:30pm.

-The most pleasant time to visit the Allis is late afternoon, when sun slants through the floor-to-ceiling windows overlooking Green Street and the quiet is tempered by a Woodstock-era soundtrack playing low.
+The most pleasant time to visit the Allis is late afternoon, when sun slants through the floor-to-ceiling windows overlooking Green Street and the quiet is tempered by a Woodstock-era soundtrack playing at a low volume.
 No one will expect you to put up your pinkie here, but the tea service is no less lovely for its low-key mood.
-Tea is served in pretty, vintage-looking pots.
-A selection of bites, presented on a three-tier stand, isn’t overly imaginative (think standard smoked salmon and egg salad finger sandwiches or a mini red velvet cupcake), though standouts include an immensely tender scone and chocolate cake so dense and rich it eats like a brownie.
-Daily from 3–5pm, $34.
+Guests can choose the traditional afternoon tea service— which includes finger sandwiches, scones and a selection of fancy cakes along with your tea of choice—or the Sparkling Afternoon Tea, which tacks on a glass of bubbly rosé or prosecco. $45–$54 per person, served daily 2:30–5:30pm.

-A suspended-in-time quality hangs, to charming effect, about this long-running Loop tearoom, which has white tablecloths, brass chandeliers and folk music.
+A suspended-in-time quality hangs about this long-running Loop tearoom, which boasts white tablecloths, brass chandeliers and folk music.
 Similarly, the afternoon tea service waves off modern notions of fussy minimalism, instead taking a feed-you-like-a-babushka approach.
 A tri-level tray practically sags with the weight of multitudinous sweets and savories.
 As you might expect, it’s the Russian-accented items—an oniony little potato piroshki, napoleon torte rich with pastry cream—that are most memorable.
-The many-page menu of Adagio teas features some interesting choices, like Genmaicha, a green tea enriched with toasted rice, and Russian Caravan, an assam spiked with a hint of smoldering lapsang souchong.
-Daily from 2:30–4:30pm, $29.95.
+The many-page menu of Adagio teas features some interesting choices, like Genmaicha, a green tea enriched with toasted rice. $29.95 per person, served daily 2–4:30pm.

-Break out your pillbox hat and your best gloves.
+Break out your pillbox hat and don your best gloves.
 With its gilded cupola ceilings, dainty place settings and mannered servers, the Lobby does afternoon tea with a dash of pomp and circumstance.
-A selection of petite pastries wins major prettiness points.
-The usual-suspect savories are festooned with edible signifiers of luxury (a salmon finger sandwich is anointed with orange-caper cream cheese and a daub of caviar).
-But the best bites on the tea tray happen to be the most subdued: A pair of scones—one scented with mandarin orange and the other lightly glazed—that somehow manage to be simultaneously dense and light as air.
-Monday through Saturday at 2:30 and 4:30pm, Sun from 3:30–5pm. $60.
+A selection of petite pastries wins major prettiness points, with selections like chocolate-orange pound cake, smoked salmon finger sandwiches and butternut squash quiche.
+Make it a celebration by adding a glass of champagne for $15. $75 per person, served Monday through Saturday 2:30–4:30pm and Sunday 3:30–5pm.

-The sheer loveliness of Vanille’s French pastries—among Chicago’s most exquisite—carries over to its afternoon tea, served (when space allows) in a cozy private salon tucked off to one side of the Lincoln Park boutique.
-The whimsical tea selection, from local supplier Benjamin, favors what might be called “bakerly” flavors, like deeply fragrant Roasted Almond and sweet Honey Milk Ginger.
-A warm sandwich of black forest ham, gruyere and shallot aioli on a supremely buttery mini croissant makes an excellent opener, but it’s the sweets that steal the show.
-Highlights include a tender madeleine accompanied by absurdly thick double Devonshire cream and a petite version of the shop’s signature ambre entremet, a cake of salted caramel cremeux layered over delicately crisp caramel streusel.
-Thursday–Sunday at noon, 2 and 4pm, $32.
+The sheer loveliness of Vanille’s French pastries carries over to its afternoon tea, served at its Lincoln Park, Lakeview and Hyde Park locations.
+The whimsical tea selection, from local supplier Benjamin, favors bakery flavors like deeply fragrant roasted almond and sweet honey milk ginger.
+A warm sandwich of black forest ham, gruyere and shallot aioli on a buttery mini croissant makes an excellent opener, but it’s the sweets that steal the show.
+Highlights include a tender French Madeleine and chocolate cupcakes with decadent ganache buttercream.
+Prices vary, served Thursday through Sunday at noon, 2 or 4pm.